jeroen66124/Brainkit/README.md

 ## Getting Started

 This is an example of how you set up the Brainkit tool.<br>
-Follow the instructions to get a local copy up and running, following these simple steps.
+Follow the instructions to get a local copy up and running.

 ### Prerequisites